4 September 2025, 13:00-17:30 CEST

 A panel discussion on real-life scenarios, such as navigating cultural differences, sample collection in remote locations and dealing with challenging athletes.
 Emphasis on practical solutions and lessons learned.

-Rob Ingall | DCO (AUS)
+Rob Ingall | DCO&BCO (Australia)

-Luana Cristina Dos Santos Held | DCO (GER/BRA)
+Luana Cristina Dos Santos Held | DCO (Germany/Brazil)

-Andrew Bell | DCO (GBR/CAN)
+Andrew Bell | DCO (United Kingdom/Canada)

-Ludwig Johannesen | DCO (GER)
+Ludwig Johannesen | DCO (Germany)

 Behind the Scenes: Delivering Doping Control at Major Events